cloud9c/taro/docs/api/components/Camera.md

 Where on the screen is the camera rendered in normalized coordinates.

 ## Methods

+See the base [Component](api/core/Component) class for common methods.

 ### .<a>updateProjectionMatrix</a> () : <span class="param">null</span>
 Updates the camera projection matrix.
 Must be called after any change of parameters (including .viewport).